Silver Swans Morning Tea

 Friday

-Come and Trial a Tap Class
+Come and try a Tap Class

 Simply Ballet’s regular Terms and Conditions of enrolment apply to trial classes.
 See our full policy here